bemson/subetha/README.md

 });
 ```

-See the [bemson/subetha-client-ax](https://github.com/bemson/subetha-client-ax) repository for more information.
+See the [Subetha Ad Hoc-Exchange module](https://github.com/bemson/subetha-client-ax) for more information.

 ### Working with Bridges